 WASHINGTON — U.S. sales of existing homes fell in December, closing out a year in which sales of single-family homes plunged by the largest amount in 25 years.
 Nationally, the median home price dropped for the entire year, the first time that has occurred in four decades.

-The National Association of Realtors reported that sales of single-family homes and condominiums dropped by 2.2 percent in December to a seasonally adjusted annual rate of 4.89 million units.
+The National Association of Realtors reported Thursday that sales of single-family homes and condominiums dropped by 2.2 percent last month to a seasonally adjusted annual rate of 4.89 million units.

-King County followed that trend, as the sale of both new and resale houses and condominiums fell 34 percent year-over-year in December, according to the Northwest Multiple Listing Service.
+King County followed that trend, as the sale of both new and resale houses and condominiums fell 34 percent year-over-year last month, according to the Northwest Multiple Listing Service.